 Bovine oocyte and follicular fluid isolation

-Bovine ovaries were obtained from a local slaughterhouse and immediately transported to the laboratory at room temperature (RT).
+Bovine ovaries were obtained from a local slaughterhouse and immediately transported to the laboratory at room temperature.
 Immature cumulus oocytes complexes (COCs) were aspirated from follicles with a size between 2 and 8 mm, together with follicular fluid, by using a vacuum pump and a 19G needle.
 Collected fluids with COCs from ~20-30 ovaries (N = 3 pools) were let to pellet for a maximum of 10 min.
-Pellet was then transferred to a petri dish with the equivalent amount of washing media (IVF Bioscience, UK) for oocyte selection, and remaining follicular fluid frozen at -20oC for MPs isolation as described below.
+Pellet was then transferred to a petri dish with the equivalent amount of washing media (IVF Bioscience, UK) for oocyte selection, and remaining follicular fluid frozen at -20ºC for MPs isolation as described below.

-Microplastic isolation from reproductive fluids
+Microplastic isolation from follicular fluid

 Pools (20-30 ovaries) of bovine follicular fluid left after removal of the COCs (N=3) were used for microplastic isolation.
 Water controls from follicular fluid aspiration (N=3) were also processed using the same protocol.
 On day one, 2 mL of each sample were added to an Erlenmeyer for digestion in KOH 10% in a proportion of 1:25 (sample:digestion solution).
 The samples were incubated in a shaker at 60ºC and 250 rpm for 24 h.
 After this period, NaClO was added to each digestion to reach a final concentration of 7.5%, and samples were incubated for another 24 h in the shaker at 60ºC and 250 rpm.
-On day three, all samples were filtered in a 47 mm polytetrafluoroethylene polymer (PTFE) membrane (0.45 μm pores, Merck Millipore, USA) and rinsed with filtered ultra-pure water at least three times before the next step to prevent remaining NaClO and KOH contamination.
-Next, the membranes were placed in a beaker containing 50 mL of HNO3 20% and ran into an ultrasonic bath (TI-H-5 MF2 230 V, Elma Schmidbauer GmbH, Germany) with 100% power, in sweep function and a frequency of 45 kHz for 15 min, to transfer plastics/undigested matters from the membrane into the solution which was, then, kept in the shaker at 40ºC and 250 rpm for another 24 h.
-At the end of the third digestion day, the samples were filtered using 13 mm PTFE membranes (0.45 μm pores) and rinsed with ultra-pure filtered water three times.
-The membranes were mounted in a slide for microscopy and spectroscopy analysis.
+On day three, all samples were filtered in a 47 mm polytetrafluoroethylene polymer (PTFE) membrane (0.45 μm pores, Merck Millipore, USA) and rinsed with filtered ultra-pure water at least three times in order to prevent any NaClO and KOH contamination.
+Next, the membranes were placed in a beaker containing 50 mL of HNO3 20% and ran into an ultrasonic bath (TI-H-5 MF2 230 V, Elma Schmidbauer GmbH, Germany) with 100% power, in sweep function and a frequency of 45 kHz for 15 min, to transfer plastics/undigested matters from the membrane into the solution which was then kept in the shaker at 40ºC and 250 rpm for another 24 h.
+At the end of the third digestion day, the samples were filtered using 13 mm PTFE membranes (0.45 μm pores) and again rinsed three times with ultra-pure filtered water.
+The membranes were then mounted on a slide for microscopy and spectroscopy analysis.

 Oocyte isolation, incubation with MPs and nuclear stage analysis

 After isolation as described above, the Petri dish was screened with a stereomicroscope and good quality oocytes (homogeneous cytoplasm and, at least, 3 layers of cumulus cells) were selected.
-COCs were then washed three times in washing media, and one time in BO-IVM (IVF Bioscience, UK), before being randomly assigned to the incubation groups.
-The COCs were incubated in three different conditions: 1) control group containing only maturation media (control, CT; N = 114 COCs); 2) media containing PS beads of size 0.304 μm (B0.3; N = 93 COCs); and 3) media containing PS beads of size 1.112 μm (B1.1; N = 103 COCs).
-The concentration of the beads in each group was 1.2 million beads mL-1.
+COCs were then washed three times in washing media, and one time in BO-IVM (IVF Bioscience, UK), before being randomly assigned to one of three incubation groups: 1) control group containing only maturation media (N = 114); 2) media containing PS beads of size 0.304 μm (N = 93); and 3) media containing PS beads of size 1.112 μm (N = 103).
+The concentration of the beads in each group was 1.2 million beads mL-1, or XXX μg mL-1.
 The groups were cultured for 24 h in an incubator at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2.
 After the 24 h period of incubation, the oocytes were denuded, washed to remove any unattached beads, and either fixed in paraformaldehyde 4% for nuclear staging or frozen at -80oC in pools of 9 oocytes for proteomics analysis (N = 4-5 pools per group).